ZsoltGajdacs/BlinkReminder/README.md

 ## Planned features
 * Timer pause (the option is there but doesn't do anything currently)
+* Update check in About
+* Statistics about usage
 * Make it look better, add window transitions :)